spcourse/bigdata/en/temperatures/index.md

 Write a function named `read_data()` that accepts a `filename` and returns two lists: one with all dates, and one with all temperatures.
 The function should loop over the data until it passes all lines containing extra information.
 Try to find something that is indicative of the lines containing data (or some marker in the lines just before it), and only start saving the data to your list of dates and temperatures when this condition is met.

-> **Making the problem smaller:** In order to filter out the lines with extra information, you'll need to find some condition that can distinguish the relevant lines.
-To actually test this, it would be very useful to print each of the lines *and if your condition is met*, but this would result in way too many prints for these large data files.
-Instead, you can make the problem smaller by only copying a few of the lines to a separate new file and using this file to test your solution first.
+> **Making the problem smaller:** In order to filter out the lines with extra information, you will need to find some condition that can distinguish the relevant lines.
+To test your condition, it would be useful to print each of the lines *and add an extra print when your condition is met*.
+However, this would result in way too many prints for these large data files.
+Instead, you can make the problem smaller by only copying a few of the lines to a new file and using this file to test your solution first.

 You should be able to load all data through: